Humans need fresh air

 It makes you happier.

-Seratonin release is affected by the amount of oxygen you have in your blood.
-Seratonin promotes a sense of happiness and well-being so the more fresh air you have will help to significantly boost your mood.
-This is often why you feel better, more relaxed and much more refreshed when you have been outside.
+Serotonin release is affected by the amount of oxygen in your blood.
+Serotonin promotes a sense of happiness and well-being, so the more fresh air you have, the more it will help to boost your mood significantly.
+This is often why you feel better, more relaxed and refreshed when you have been outside.

 It increases your energy and sharpens your focus.

-20% of the oxygen you breathe in is used by your brain to function.
-Increasing the amount of fresh air you have can provide greater clarity to the brain, promoting optimal function whilst helping you to think, focus and concentrate better.
+Your brain uses 20% of the oxygen you breathe in to function.
+Increasing the amount of fresh air can provide greater clarity to the brain, promoting optimal function whilst helping you think, focus and concentrate better.

 It strengthens your immune system.

 Each cell in the body needs oxygen to perform the metabolic processes necessary to sustain life.
 By increasing your intake of fresh air, you increase the amount of oxygen supplied to the body.
-This promotes the elimination of toxins and the destruction of harmful bacteria, parasites, and viruses by the white blood cells in the body.
+This promotes eliminating toxins and destroying harmful bacteria, parasites, and viruses by the white blood cells in the body.

 It is good for your digestive system.

-Fresh air increases oxygen flow into your cells which improves circulation and cell function and helps you digest food more efficiently.
-But if you work in an office where you are busy all day long and probably take your lunch in a hurry to resume work; your blood supply to the digestive tract will be diverted.
-Instead, of it flowing to digestive tract, you’ll have more blood being supplied to the brain to help maintain concentration.
+Fresh air increases oxygen flow into your cells, improving circulation and cell function and helping you digest food more efficiently.
+But if you work in an office where you are busy all day long and probably take your lunch in a hurry to resume work, your blood supply to the digestive tract will be diverted.
+Instead of flowing to the digestive tract, you'll have more blood supply to the brain to help maintain concentration.
 This, in turn, may disrupt the proper digestion of food and facilitate indigestion and abdominal discomfort.

 It helps you sleep better at night.

-Fresh air gives you a burst of oxygen, which increases the feel-good hormone serotonin in the brain.
-Serotonin helps you stay calm and relaxed, and this can helpo you experience a more peaceful sleep at night.
+Fresh air gives you a burst of oxygen, increasing the brain's feel-good hormone serotonin.
+Serotonin helps you stay calm and relaxed, and this can help you experience a more peaceful sleep at night.

 It lowers blood pressure and heart rate.